 If your doctor thinks you have age-related macular degeneration, they may want you to have one or both of these exams:

 Optical coherence tomography (OCT).
 It's a special photograph that shows a magnified 3D image of your retina.
 This method helps your doctor see if your retinal layers are distorted.
 They can also see if swelling is getting better or worse if you had treatment with injections or laser.

-If your doctor detects age-related macular degeneration, you may have a procedure called angiography.
-In this procedure, a dye, such as fluorescein or indocyanine green, is injected into a vein in the arm.
-Photographs are taken as the dye reaches the eye and flows through the blood vessels of the retina.
-If there are new vessels or vessels leaking fluid or blood in the macula, the photographs will show their exact location and type.
+Fluorescein angiography.
+In this procedure, your doctor injects a dye into a vein in your arm.
+They take photos as the dye reaches your eye and flows through the blood vessels of the retina.
+The images will show new vessels or vessels that are leaking fluid or blood in the macula, a small area at the center of your retina.